PDAL/PDAL/doc/tutorial/overview.rst

 Stage Preparation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Preparation of a stage consists of executing the following private virtual
+Preparation of a stage is done by calling the prepare() function of the stage
+at the end of the pipeline.  prepare() executes the following private virtual
 functions calls, none of which need to be implemented in a stage unless desired.
 Each stage is guaranteed to be prepared after all stages that precede it in the
 pipeline.